ivanvoitovych/tour-of-heroes/step-8.md

 </Layout>
 ```

 And that's it.
-Now you can navigate through pages and edit heros.
+Now you can navigate through pages and edit Heroes.

 ## [Step 9- Get data from a server](/step-9.md)